nus-cs2030s/2324-s2/docs/19-wrapper.md

 | `char`    | `Character` |
 | `boolean` | `Boolean`   |

  A wrapper class can be used just like every other class in Java and behave just like every other class in Java.
-In particular, they are reference types and their instances can be created with `new`; instances are stored on the heap, etc.
+In particular, they are reference types, their instances can be created with `new` and stored on the heap, etc.

 For instance,
 ```java